2004 Washington Redskins season

-The 2004 season was the Washington Redskins' 73rd in the National Football League.
+The 2004 season was the Washington Redskins' 73rd in the National Football League (NFL).
 Although they improved on their 5–11 record from 2003 to 6–10, they finished bottom of their division and missed the playoffs for the fifth straight year.
 The season saw Joe Gibbs come out of retirement to return as head coach.
 The team acquired running back Clinton Portis in a trade that sent Champ Bailey to the Denver Broncos in the 2004 offseason.
 Week 8 marked the first time since 1932 that the U.S. presidential election went against the Redskins Rule.